farjump/raspberry-pi/README.md

-That way, you can easily write, debug and test your I/O library just using [GDB], and then integrate it as a driver in any OS driver API such as linux, FreeRTOS, etc.
+That way, you can easily write, debug and test your I/O library just using [GDB], and then integrate it as a driver in any OS driver API such as Linux, FreeRTOS, etc.

 ### High performance